 One of the biggest challenges when trying to grow a coastal garden is the salt level in soil.
 Most plants have little tolerance to high levels of salt, which acts upon them much like salt on a slug.
 The sodium draws moisture out of the plant and it can burn roots.
-However, it is possible to have a lush, productive veggie garden by sea if you choose tolerant varieties and amend your soil with plenty of organic matter.
+However, it is possible to have a lush, productive veggie garden by the sea if you choose tolerant varieties and amend your soil with plenty of organic matter.

 Raised Seaside Vegetable Garden